-Scout Troops have been coming to Marin-Sierra since 1950 when the property was acquired by the Marin Council, BSA.
-Its easy access and beautiful natural setting attracts units every year from all over California, Nevada and beyond!
-Our diverse Summer Camp programs and tidy operation is fully-accredited every year by the BSA National Camp Accreditation Standards Program and includes something for everyone!
+Scout Troops have been coming to Marin-Sierra for Summer Camp adventures since 1950, the year after the property was acquired by the Marin Council, BSA.
+Its easy travel access and beautiful natural setting attracts units every year from all over California, Nevada and beyond!
+Our diverse Summer Camp programs and tidy operation are fully-accredited every year by the BSA National Camp Accreditation Standards Program and includes something for everyone!

 The 20-acre Chubb Lake provides the camp with a wide variety of aquatic activities, including sailing, kayaking, canoeing, rowing, swimming, and snorkeling.
 In fact, Chubb Lake is one of the warmest lakes on the Western Slope of the Sierra Nevada due to plenty of sunshine and relatively shallow depth.
-Large granite ridges along the perimeter of camp provide fantastic hiking views and exciting climbing and rappelling opportunities.
+Large granite ridges along the perimeter of camp provide fantastic hiking views and exciting climbing and rappelling challenges.

 The camp has fifteen forested campsites with wall tents on platforms, vault toilet bathrooms, running water, and shared shower facilities.
-No campsite is very far away from program areas, and they are well-spaced from each other, situated mainly around the lake's shoreline.
-Program areas like Aquatics, Trail-to-First Class, ScoutCraft, and Shooting Sports offer activities for Scouts of all ages.
+No campsite is very far away from program areas, and they are well-spaced from each other for unit privacy.
+Program areas like Aquatics, HandyCrafts, ScoutCraft, Trail-to-First Class, and Shooting Sports ranges offer activities for Scouts of all ages.

-Adults have fun too, learning new skills in our variety of BSA adult training opportunities.
-With Trek Safely, Safe Swim Defense, Leave No Trace, Weather Hazards, and more, Marin-Sierra offers fun and useful training.
+Adults have fun too, learning new skills in our variety of BSA adult training sessions.
+With an Outdoor Ethics Workshop, Trek Safely, Safe Swim Defense, Safety Afloat and more, Marin-Sierra offers fun and valuable training opportunities.

 Pre-camp and post-camp troop backpacking and hiking opportunities abound.
-Lake Spaulding and the Yuba River are located within two miles of camp and several 50 milers have trail heads near camp.
+Lake Spaulding and the Yuba River are located within two miles of camp and several 20-to-50-milers have trailheads near camp.
 We encourage you to make the most of your Summer by contacting the Marin Council and coordinating with the Camp Ranger to make Marin-Sierra your base of operations.